Reason #5 why the Wizard likes Bovada:

 Despite that last drive costing me about $30,000, I would like to congratulate the Giants overcoming huge odds as a wild card team, beating Tampa Bay, Dallas, Green Bay, and New England, to win the Super Bowl.
 I calculate the probability of the Giants winning all four of those games to be 1 in 195.
 With or without the money riding on it, that was the best Super Bowl I can remember watching.

-Dispute with the Stratosphere
+Dispute With the Stratosphere

 I'm only going to touch on this lightly, because I'm still trying to achieve a resolution.
 While making Super Bowl bets, I brought in an expired winning ticket for a college football bet.
 To my knowledge Nevada sportsbooks generally honor expired tickets anyway, although they might request that the ticket be put through their accounting department to verify it.
 In fact, I have never heard of any casino not honoring an expired ticket.
 So I had very little doubt that it would be refused.
 However, that is exactly what happened.
-I go into much more detail about it on the website.
+I go into much more detail about it on the website (link removed).
 Between that and another incident, I am in the process of developing a player advocacy web site, dedicated to dispute resolution and warning players of dishonest casinos.
 Bluejay says he will let you vote on a title banner.

 Ask the Wizard!